What are the effects of noise pollution on wildlife and marine life?

 Ways to reduce the effects of noise pollution on wildlife and marine life

-There are a few ways to reduce and even stop the impact of noise on marine fauna.
+There are a few ways to reduce and even stop the impact of underwater noise on marine fauna.
 Here are a few common measures for marine construction activities:

 - Observation of seasonal changes: avoidance of works during peak whale or bird migration seasons, where practical